KaidenWilliams/startup/README.md

 Filter activities by category they are listed under

-Add new activities yourself by pressing location on map and writing description
+Add new activities yourself by pressing location on mapand writing description

 AWS Assignment:

 Was a lot more complicated setting up website than I thought it would be, overwhelming amount of information and specification options, I would be very lost without the assignment guide.

-I didn't think my website would have preloaded content, I guess it is automatically loaded in when connecting to CS server IP adress: 18.116.166.104
+I didn't think my website would have preloaded content, I guess it is automatically loaded in when connecting to CS server

+IP adress: 18.116.166.104

 Still not completely sure how to use SSH and development vs production environments, have to figure that out

+DNS: smartprogramming.click

+Easier to navigate through the route 53 page than it was to initially set up server.

+Cool how you can put anyword in front of root and it still works, http://chicken.smartprogramming.click/ is still completely valid